- Make Contact Before Day One

 Here, you want to schedule face time with new hires and veteran employees.
 You'll want to have them meet with experienced staff members from every relevant department in their first few weeks.

 Part of these meetings may include job shadowing when appropriate.
 You can schedule these activities with an electronic onboarding platform.
-You can also make use of employee communication tools that work just like social media.
+You can also make use of employee communication tools that work just like social media to enhance the employee experience.

 7. Establish Goals From the Start